HowestDAE/dae16-Goncalo-Alexandre-Viveiros-Guilherme/README.md

 * Right Arrow to go right
 * Down Arrow when mouth is full to make an egg
 * Z jump
-* X Tongue to eat
+* X Tongue to eat (pressing egg twice throws an enemy out of yoshis mouth)
 * C Throws Egg
 * V to stop aiming the Egg
-* R Creates a shy guy from 100, 100

 <p align="right">(<a href="#readme-top">back to top</a>)</p>